 ## You have 2000 features and 190 samples and only one data-type.

 ## An object of class 'ClassifyResult'. ## Characteristics: ## characteristic value ## Selection Name Difference in Means ## Classifier Name Diagonal LDA ## Cross-validation 5 Permutations, 5 Folds ## Features: List of length 25 of feature identifiers. ## Predictions: A data frame of 950 rows. ## Performance Measures: None calculated yet.

 Here, 5 permutations (non-default) and 5 folds cross-validation (default) is specified.
 For computers with more than 1 CPU, the number of cores to use can be given to runTests by using the argument parallelParams.
 The parameter seed is important to set for result reproducibility when doing a cross-validation such as this, because it employs randomisation to partition the samples into folds.
 Also, RNGseed is highly recommended to be set to the back-end specified to BPPARAM if doing parallel processing.
 The first seed mentioned does not work for parallel processes.
 For more details about runTests and the parameter classes used by it, consult the help pages of such functions.

 The most frequently selected gene can be identified using the distribution function and its relative abundance values for all samples can be displayed visually by plotFeatureClasses.

-selectionPercentages <- distribution(DMresults, plot = FALSE) sortedPercentages <- sort(selectionPercentages, decreasing = TRUE) head(sortedPercentages) mostChosen <- names(sortedPercentages) bestGenePlot <- plotFeatureClasses(measurements, classes, mostChosen, dotBinWidth = 0.1, xAxisLabel = "Normalised Expression")
+selectionPercentages <- distribution(DMresults, plot = FALSE) head(selectionPercentages) sortedPercentages <- sort(selectionPercentages, decreasing = TRUE) head(sortedPercentages) mostChosen <- names(sortedPercentages) bestGenePlot <- plotFeatureClasses(measurements, classes, mostChosen, dotBinWidth = 0.1, xAxisLabel = "Normalised Expression")